animeshramesh/interview-prep/Python/Running_Notes.md

 - What is immutable/mutable? (immutable objects are container-friendly, thread-safe and memory-friendly)
 - Harvard Quora video: https://www.youtube.com/watch?v=eJjg2MkYPaY
 - https://zxi.mytechroad.com/blog/
+- If nothing helps, try traversing it from the end.

 # Python
 - append is amortized O(1), not O(1)